- The Atlanta Journal Consitution highlights Lutzie 43 and how its working to save lives in honor of Philip. Read More

 Today alone, 11 people will be killed in a distracted driving accident.
 More than 1,000 will be injured.

-Several poor decisions led to an avoidable car crashes that took the life of Philip Lutzenkirchen, a former Auburn University student-athlete and football stand-out whose impact went far beyond the football field.
+Several poor decisions led to an avoidable car crash that took the life of Philip Lutzenkirchen, a former Auburn University student-athlete and football stand-out whose impact went far beyond the football field.
 Nobody thought his life would end in an impaired driving crash, but it did.
 That’s why 43 Key Seconds initiative exists — to prevent drivers from making decisions that lead to accidents or fatalities caused by distracted, impaired and unsafe driving.